-Mental illness affects around 20 per cent of Australians every year, but it is treatable.
-This pamphlet answers commonly-asked questions about the effects of mental illness on the families of people affected, and how they can be supported to help the person and themselves.
+Mental illness affects around 20% of Australians every year, but it is treatable.
+This factsheet answers commonly-asked questions about the effects of mental illness on the families of people affected, and how they can be supported to help the person and themselves.

-The term ‘family’ is used to describe any relative or friend who cares about the person with a diagnosis.
+The term ‘family’ is used in this factsheet to describe any relative or friend who cares about the person with a diagnosis.

 How are families affected?

-Many forms of mental illness first appear when the person is in their late teens or early 20s.
-Whether it’s depression, an anxiety disorder, or a less common condition such as bipolar disorder or schizophrenia, the first episode is likely to occur when the person is still living with their family.
+- Many forms of mental illness first appear when the person is in their late teens or early twenties.
+Whether it’s Depression, an Anxiety disorder, or a less common condition such as Bipolar disorder or Schizophrenia, the first episode is likely to occur when the person is still living with their family.
 Even if they have moved out of home or are older, the mental illness may not only be distressing for them, it may affect others too.